 I tried to find an official name for this swing, but, as near as I can tell, all pubic information about this swing has been purged from the internet – perhaps by insurance lawyers who were in a lather to erase liability for several great wipe-outs that should have, yea must have, cost them millions of dollars.
 So, except for this story, all memory of this swing has been scrubbed from history or perhaps only available on the dark web – where I’ve never been.

 We called it a T-Swing because that’s what it looked like:

 - One heavy vertical post in the center, reaching about 12 feet high,

-- One horizontal, spring-loaded, support cross arm for the top of the “T” that both flexed a bit like a teeter-totter and rotated in circles around the main vertical post,
+- One horizontal, spring-loaded, support cross arm for the top of the “T” that both flexed a bit like a teeter-totter and rotated around the main vertical post,

 - Two swings hanging at either ends of the “T”,

 - All designed so the swings could “gently” rotate around the center post.

 Really?
 Someone actually thought this swing would be used “gently” when even the most modest circular velocity would pull the rider out away from the center post and leave her hanging on to the inner seat chain to keep from falling out.
 They were so mistaken…